KavindaAppuhamy/inventory-group-frontend/README.md

 # Inventory Management System

-A modern inventory management and stock tracking system built with React and Vite.
+A modern inventory management system built with React and Vite.

 ## 🚀 Getting Started